 Mel’s Lane: Take a trip back in time while exploring the rocky coast of California.
 Learn about historic shipwrecks and the significance of the lighthouse, which helps to guide vessels to their final destination today.
 An easy ¾-mile hike for all ages.
 Meet at 10:30 a.m. at the park picnic area Pigeon Point Light Station, State Historic Park, 210 Pigeon Point Road, off Highway 1

 Pescadero, CA 94060.
 Bring water and snacks.
 Dress in layers as weather tends to be windy and foggy with sunshine during the afternoon.
 No pets or smoking please.
 Service dogs welcome.
 For cancellation information email Leslie.Reyes@parks.ca.gov.

 Santa Barbara County

 Beach and Bluff Walk to the Rincon: Join us for an approximately 6-mile round trip moderate hike along the bluffs and beach from Carpinteria State Beach to Rincon Point.
 Although mostly flat, one section of trail is from the bluff down to the beach, and on the way back a hill climb from beach to bluff.
 Hikers will make a stop at the seal rookery, tar pits, and see other interesting points along the way.
-We will meet at Carpinteria State Beach Kiosk (Entrance Station) at 1:30 p.m.
-Please bring water, sturdy shoes, also sun protection and a camera if desired.
-Children must be able to walk for up to three hours.
+We will meet at Carpinteria State Beach Kiosk (Entrance Station) at 12 p.m.
+Please bring water, snacks sturdy shoes, also sun protection and a camera if desired.
+Recommended for children age 10 or older.
 There are three restrooms along the way.
 Dogs on leash permitted.
-There will be free parking that day for hikers.
 For cancellation information call (805) 684-2811, ext.
 0.

 Santa Cruz County